Integration testing is an essential aspect of software testing that is designed to assess how efficiently different applications integrate together.

 Big bang integration testing suits smaller systems where, if a bug arises, there is less room for confusion regarding the bug’s location and cause.

 The primary disadvantage of big bang integration testing is that, during the course of testing, some of the team’s resources will be unproductive because it is necessary to wait for all modules to be developed before testing can start.
-This means that big bang testing isn’t always the most efficient and fast method of testing, though it can still save time in the long run for some teams.
+This means that big bang testing isn’t always the most efficient and agile method of testing, though it can still save time in the long run for some teams.

 Approaches to incremental integration testing